 During the day there isn’t much else to do in Varanasi I found except for exploring the ghats, streets and cafes once again.

 However, if you are keen to get out of Varanasi, one of the best places to visit near Varanasi is Sarnath.
 This is popular because it’s where Buddha first taught a sermon and first taught the Dharma.

-It’s possible to organise a tour to Sarnath or get a taxi.
+It’s possible to go on an organised tour like this to Sarnath or get a taxi.
 I met a girl who got an Ola there which was around 600Rs each way.
 She said it was really beautiful and the gardens are so relaxing- a good way to escape the dusty air and noise of the City!
 Although note that Sarnath is only 10km away from Varanasi but the traffic will more than likely be heavy so it could take an hour each way.

 Alternatively, a popular thing to do in Varanasi is to watch some wrestling which is popular in this area so look out for that.
 If wrestling is something you are particularly interested in you can also do a day tour to discover the local art of Kushti Wrestling.

 Train and Air are the most popular ways to get to Varanasi and leave Varanasi.